Halin's grid theorem for digraphs: Preliminaries

 \section{Preliminaries}

 For standard notations we refer to Diestel's book~\cite{diestel}.
+For simplicity, we refer to directed paths as \emph{paths}.
+Given sets $A,B$ of vertices of a digraph $D$, an \emph{$A$--$B$~path} is a path in $D$ that starts in $A$, ends in $B$ and is internally disjoint to $A \cup B$.
+Similarly, we define \emph{$A$--$B$~paths} for subgraphs $A,B$, and \emph{$a$--$b$~paths} for vertices $a$ and $b$.
+Furthermore, an \emph{$A$-path} is an $A$--$A$~path.

-A digraph $D$ is \emph{strongly connected} if for any two vertices $v,w \in V(D)$ there exists a $v$--$w$~path in $D$.
+A digraph $D$ is \emph{strongly connected} if for every two vertices $v,w \in V(D)$ there exists a $v$--$w$~path in $D$.
 The maximal strongly connected subgraphs of a digraph $D$ are called the \emph{strong components} of $D$.
 Furthermore, the components of the underlying undirected graph of $D$ are called the \emph{weak components} of $D$.
 Given a digraph $D$, let $\Dv$ be the digraph obtained from $D$ by reversing the orientation of each edge.
 Given a graph $G$, let \emph{$\mathcal{D}(G)$} be the digraph obtained from $G$ by replacing each edge $uv \in E(G)$ by directed edges $(u,v), (v,u)$.